-The Heath brothers introduce the “curse of knowledge” as the great enemy for your ideas to stick.
+The Heath brothers introduce the “curse of knowledge” as the great enemy of your ideas to stick.
 The person sharing the idea knows all the nuances the receiver has no idea about.

 So he often ends up glossing over core information or indulging in too many details.

 The authors highlight the principles are not a mathematical formula that will guarantee your ideas will stick, but they are proven methods that will increase the likelihood:

 Simple ideas stick, complicated ones don’t.
 To make your ideas simple:

 - Share it in a short form using the 6 principles (SUCCESS)

 The authors suggest you use the inverted pyramid of journalism, such as starting from the most important aspect, then adding important details, and then all the other background information.

 I particularly liked the idea of CI or Commander Intent, very useful when you need people to act on your behalf in a big organization.